TabularEditor/TabularEditorDocs/te3/third-party-notices.md

 19.2 DEMO FEEDBACK

 The Demo Feedback feature presented within the included demo applications of the SOFTWARE DEVELOPMENT PRODUCT(S), allows you to send feedback to DEVEXPRESS and, optionally, include any additional information to describe the specific compliment or concern you may have with regards to the demo application.
-Although Demo Feedback doesn’t intentionally collect personally identifiable information, it is possible that such information might be captured in the feedback text you provide.
+Although Demo Feedback doesnâ€™t intentionally collect personally identifiable information, it is possible that such information might be captured in the feedback text you provide.
 DEVEXPRESS does not wish to receive such information nor will it use this information to identify you.

 Except as otherwise described in this statement, Demo Feedback does not transmit personal information to DEVEXPRESS.